CarlosCRG19/feast/README.md

 * Registration Screen
    * User can create new account
 * Stream
-    * User can view cards with basic info and images of restaurant
+    * User can see a sequence of cards with restaurants near the specified location
-    * User can swipe left or right to select and ignore restaurants
+    * User can swipe left or right to select or ignore restaurants (up to 5 restaurants to the right)
     * User can view cards of restaurants that match the filters
+    * User can swipe up to see details of restaurants
+    * User can favorite restaurants
 * Filter screen
     * User can select different characteristics of the restaurants that they want to see in the main stream.
+* Detail screen
+    * User can see specific information of a restaurant
+* Compare screen
+    * User can choose specific atributes to sort the selected restaurants
+* Favorite screen
+    * User can see a list of restaurants that have been favorited

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* [fill out your first tab]
-* [fill out your second tab]
-* [fill out your third tab]
+* Stream
+* Compare screen
+* Favorites screen

 **Flow Navigation** (Screen to Screen)

+* Login Screen
+   => Home
+* Registration Screen
+   => Home
-* [list first screen here]
+* Stream screen
+   => Filters screen
+   => Details screen
-   * [list screen navigation here]
+* Detail screen
-   * ...
+   => None
-* [list second screen here]
+* Filters screen
+   => Stream screen
-   * [list screen navigation here]
+* Comparison screen
-   * ...
+   => None